 someone pay, or lament how you got stuck with a player you didn’t want, you are

-just going to encourage the other owners to try to put you in that position
+just going to encourage the other players to try to put you in that position

 again.
 Again, easy ways to do this is by starting the bidding out fairly